pyscript/docs/docs/faq.md

     """
     Trigger browser download of file content.
     """
+    # Ensure you use the correct mime-type!
     blob = window.Blob.new([content], ffi.to_js({"type": "text/plain"}))
+    # Create a temporary download link/URL.
     url = window.URL.createObjectURL(blob)
     link = window.document.createElement("a")
     link.href = url
     link.download = filename
+    # Activate the link (pretend to click it).
     link.click()
+    # Then revoke the temporary URL.
     window.URL.revokeObjectURL(url)